-This study assumes that the addition of generation from IR#614 will displace coal-fired generation in eastern Nova Scotia for NRIS.
+This study assumes that the addition of generation from IR#626 will displace coal-fired generation in eastern Nova Scotia for NRIS.

-The assessment of the POI on the 230kV line L-7003 indicated that several thermal loading violations would occur due to IR#614, notably L-7003 (west of the POI), and L-6515.
+The assessment of the POI on the 230kV line L-7003 indicated that thermal loading violations would occur on L-6515 due to IR#626.
 As an alternative to uprating the affected transmission lines, it is proposed that modifications to the setting of Remedial Action Schemes (RAS) be applied to alleviate most of these overloads.
 The situation of the POI on L-7003 requires a new RAS to accommodate a double-circuit contingency near Trenton affecting L-7004 plus L-7003.
-This new RAS is subject to approval by NPCC in the Limited Impact category.
+This new Limited Impact RAS is subject to approval by NPCC.

-No violations of voltage criteria were found for IR#614.
+No violations of voltage criteria were found for IR#626.